cs0320-f23/term-project-mmateoss-Awang299-azchen-hchen187/README.md

     .
 In order to be able to properly use the web-app a user must be a spotify premium member.
 This is because the project relies on the spotify web sdk to play songs and time the display of the lyrics.
 We decided to go with this approach beacuse this was the only well-documented, free, API that contained all the different functionalities that we needed for the rest of the project.
 Furthermore, due to the size of Spotify and because we noticed that almost all the people we know use spotify, we knew that this would be a safe bet to take on.

+    .
+In order to be able to pass audio files between the front-end and the back-end (to be able to turn the words into text), the back-end needed to be smart.
+We tried to pass in a base64 encrypted string to the back-end as a query parameter but we ran into the problem that the strings ended up being way too long leading the API call to fail.
+The way that we were able to circumvent this was by making that audioText handler a post handler and sending a byte array of the audio in the body of the handler.
+That way, the front-end would be able to send such a large amount of information to the backend to be processed.

 # Errors/Bugs

     .
 There are no known bugs or errors.
 We tested pretty thoroughly and feel confident in our project.